shivanipandit88/linux/README.md

 ###   2. Chirag Rajpal : (Email : chiragbiharilal.rajpal@sjsu.edu , Student ID : 015951585)
-I researched the behaviour of exits that were happening when EPT was set to 0.
+I researched on the behaviour of exits that were happening when EPT was set to 0.

 ### Steps: (Same as assignment 3)